- UCAS Code: GN25

-You'll carry out a major consultancy project for a specific client.
+You'll have the opportunity to undertake a major project for a client organisation.
 You'll also take classes covering subjects such as management science, electronic commerce, business process integration with ERP, business analytics with data mining, project management, risk analysis & management.
 Subjects are revised to reflect topical developments in the use of technology by business as well as the research interests of staff.

 You'll learn about the basic principles of marketing and explore marketing within an organisation.